-My background is as an exercise science major at The University of Texas at Austin.
-I also took many classes that counted as prerequisites for physical therapy school.
+My background is as an exercise science major at The University of Texas at Austin, and I will be starting physical therapy school this summer.
 I thoroughly enjoy tutoring.
 In my mind, what makes a good tutor is someone who can listen to and interact well with the student.
 This is so important because it establishes an environment where both the student and the tutor feel comfortable expressing their thoughts and feelings about the material.
 In a tutoring session, a student should feel open to ask questions and express concerns.
 A good tutor is also interested in the subject material, as well as making the subject material meaningful to the student.
 It shows when a tutor is motivated to help a student learn—if the tutor isn't motivated, the student won't be motivated.

 Outside of academics, I enjoy sports, specifically triathlon.
 I competed on UT's club triathlon team for four years, and I absolutely enjoyed it.
 I believe the hard work, dedication, teamwork, and drive necessary to succeed in sport carries over to academics.
 In addition to triathlon, I enjoy pretty much any outdoor activity—hiking, rock climbing, camping, etc.